 Quality and diversity in the educator workforce matters!
-Washington has a unique opportunity to make an increased investment in the quality and diversity of its educator workforce and serve as a national leader in creating and promoting multiple opportunities for becoming an educator.
-Through careful investment in educator recruitment and mentoring at both the secondary and postsecondary level, we can collectively address shortages while at the same time increase teacher diversity in the profession.
+Washington has a unique opportunity to make an increased investment in the quality and diversity of its educator workforce through supporting diverse pathways into a career in education and serve as a national leader in creating and promoting multiple opportunities for becoming an educator.
+Through careful investment and policy reform in educator recruitment and mentoring at both the secondary and postsecondary level, we can collectively address shortages while at the same time increase teacher diversity in the profession.

 Alternative Routes, Retooling, the Para Pipeline scholarship, the Recruiting Washington Teachers & Bilingual Educator Initiative (high school teacher academy) programs together create an inclusive pathway to becoming an educator.